 It is possible to request acceleration of the search and/or examination procedure for free at any time under the UKIPO’s “Patents Fast Grant” procedure.
 This request is at the discretion of the UKIPO and justification is required.
 Possible reasons for acceleration may include: a potential infringer on the market (as mentioned above); need for a granted patent to secure an investor; and need for a granted GB patent to serve as a basis for making use of the Patent Prosecution Highway in other territories.

 Applications that are directed to technology that has some environmental benefit may be accelerated via the Green Channel.
 The UKIPO exercises discretion on access to the Green Channel but does not conduct significant investigation into the environmental submissions made to gain access to the Green Channel.
 They will, however, reject any submissions that are clearly unfounded.

 If an International (PCT) application has received a positive Written Opinion, or if International Examination of the PCT application has been requested and resulted in a positive opinion, the UK national phase of the PCT application may be accelerated using the “Fast Track”.
 Early processing of the application may also be requested to avoid having to wait for the 31-month UK national phase entry deadline.

 If the claims of the UK patent application match the claims of an equivalent patent application granted at a participating overseas office, the PPH may be used to accelerate the application.
 This is only possible if examination of the UK application has not yet begun.
 A granted UK patent may be similarly used to accelerate equivalent applications at participating overseas offices using the PPH.

-There are also ways that applications can be accelerated, independently of any of the options mentioned above.
+There are also ways that UK applications can be accelerated, independently of any of the options mentioned above.
 Unlike the above options, the applicant may not be required to meet any specific conditions to accelerate their application.
 However, the UKIPO may require adequate written justification.